 - Aged Residential Hospital Specialised Services (ARHSS) Agreement.

-Providers are requested to modify their Admission Agreements to refer to these Guidelines.
+Aged Residential Care providers have modified their Admission Agreements to refer to these Guidelines.

 With an ageing population, the demand for residential care beds is expected to rise sharply in New Zealand.